|

 It's always a pleasure to bask in your sunlight when you shine it my way!

-Fresh out of my mind is the love that orbits the sun and is not hard to
+Fresh out of my mind is the love that orbits the sun and is not hard to find.

 You see it when you dance, you breath it when you die;

-You feel it when the heart in your chest opens up so much that you forget
+You feel it when the heart in your chest opens up so much that you forget about time.

 I water my soul with that of my own tears;